CodeYourFuture/DocsV2/course-processes/before-the-course/application-process/README.md

 Split interviewers into pairs - you will need at least 1 technical mentor in each pair to ensure that the technical aspects of the Product Landing Page can be assessed.
 All interviewers in an interview group should fill in their own interviewer form - this way we can get 2 or more feedback points for each interview.

-Please review the [Student Interview](../student-interviews/) section for more details.
+Please review the [Trainee Interview](../student-interviews/) section for more details.

 ## 14: Selection Day